Frazer-BC/Team-Leblanc/README.md

 ### Aknowlegements

 Thank you to our mentors, Elaine and Mark who helped us resolve some technical issues and provided support.
+Also the basic structure of this readme was built following the example of Elaine's [Thrive project readme](https://github.com/elainebroche-dev/ms1-thrive/blob/master/README.md).